Do I Wanna Know?: Music video

 The music video for "Do I Wanna Know?", directed by David Wilson with animation agency Blinkink, was first released onto YouTube on 18 June 2013.
 As of June 2020, it has been viewed over one billion times, becoming one of only 12 rock videos to achieve this feat.
 The video begins with a black background and simple visuals of white sound waves (similar to the AM cover art) that vibrate in synchronisation, first with the percussion and lead guitar, then with the lead singer, Alex Turner.
 As the band enters with the chorus, coloured sound waves illustrate new voices.
 Simple sound waves then give way to fast-moving, representational line-drawing animations that morph between a variety of female, race car, race car engine, and road racing images.
 At one point, the undulating white line becomes the "trucker's Mudflap girl", seen in the single's cover art.
 The line drawings are interrupted several times with flashes of full-color animation, several that recall the surrealistic style of Robert Crumb.
 The increasingly complex video creates, by turns, a somewhat jarring and psychedelic experience, in a style not unlike the Gary Gutierrez animations that were featured in The Grateful Dead Movie (1977).
 The video ends with the familiar white line becoming two crossed checkered flags, which join together in a single line with the "AM" initials.

 In popular culture

 "Do I Wanna Know?" was used in a 2013 Bacardi commercial.
 In September 2014, the song was used in the pilot episode of ABC's TV series Forever, and the fifth episode of Israeli series Ish Hashuv Meod.
 An instrumental version of the song is used in the second season finale of the BBC series Peaky Blinders.
 The song was also present in Ubisoft's 2014 game, The Crew as one of the songs in the in-game radio.

-The song has been covered by artists such as MS MR, Sam Smith, Chvrches, Hozier, Dua Lipa, and Christina Grimmie.
+The song has been covered by artists such as MS MR, Sam Smith, Chvrches, Hozier, Dove Cameron, Dua Lipa, and Christina Grimmie.